garrandall/popular-music-data/tracks/after-dark-drake-static-major-ty-dolla--ign.md

-In a whip so low, no one's gotta know (no one's gotta know) Knocking at your door, I don't gotta work anymore (I don't gotta work no more) You can put your phone out here girl, you need two hands (ooh, yeah) You can't get enough, girl, you know I set it up for after dark
+In a whip so low, no one's gotta know (no one's gotta know) Knocking at your door, I don't gotta work anymore (I don't gotta work no more) You can put your phone out here girl, you need two hands (oh yeah) You can't get enough, girl, you know I set it up for after dark

 Late night, me and you, got you wet like the pool
 Then I'm tryna dive in, put some time in, yeah
-Get the vibe right, get your mind right, it's gon' be a long night (ooh yeah) Put your feet in this water, don't wanna get your hair wet We've hooked up a couple times, we ain't took it there yet You broke up with your man and ain't been with nobody else
+Get the vibe right, get your mind right, it's gon' be a long night (ohyeah) Put your feet in this water, don't wanna get your hair wet We've hooked up a couple times, we ain't took it there yet You broke up with your man and ain't been with nobody else